SteveMuiyuro/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script displays the last 10 lines of the file This script prints the first 10 lines
 This scrip prints the third line of a file
+This command creates a file and writes a test inside it